Mari6814/fastapi-rfc3230-digest-header-middleware/README.md

 This will require all POST requests to `/echo` to include a valid `Digest` header matching the request body.
-If the client sends an invalid request, the server will respond with a `422 Unprocessable Entity` error and include details about the validation failure.
+If the client sends an invalid request, the server will respond with a `400 Bad Request` error and include details about the validation failure.
 The response will also include a `Want-Digest` header indicating the accepted digest algorithms.